When Should You Get A Bedside Commode ?

 Self-propelled shower chair transport bedside commodes

-How to set up a bedside commode chair ?
+How to use a bedside commode ?

 If you have to assemble the portable commode yourself, you will find that the commode bucket platform is generally folded down against the back side of the commode when it arrives, and the front legs are folded in against the pale holder.